Loop-Hive/ScheduleX/README.md

 ### 📩 Need Help?

-- While making Issues or PR's, Please Tag the maintainers using @anisharma07 or @Irtesaam or @Nikhil210206 to get faster response
+- While making Issues or PR's, Please Tag any of the PA or mentors to get a faster response
 - For issues or suggestions, create a GitHub issue or join our Discord community: [https://discord.gg/s8MbexBPjq](https://discord.gg/s8MbexBPjq)

 <p align="center">